 Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
+Each user must refer to laws operating in their Product / Packaging disposal Product / Packaging disposal Product / Packaging disposal Recycling Disposal (if all else fails) This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
+If it has been contaminated, it may be possible to reclaim the product by filtration, distillation or some other means.
+Shelf life considerations should also be applied in making decisions of this type.
+Note that properties of a material may change in use, and recycling or reuse may not always be appropriate.
+Do NOT allow wash water from cleaning or process equipment to enter drains.
+It may be necessary to collect all wash water for treatment before disposal.
+In all cases disposal to sever may be subject to local laws and regulations and these should be considered first.
+Where in doubt contact the responsible authority.
+Recycle wherever possible or sonult manufacturer for recycling options.
+Consult State Land Waste Authority for disposal.
+Bury or incinerate residue at an approved site.
+Recycle containers if possible, or dispose of in an authorised landfill.
+Product / Packaging disposal Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
 Each user must refer to laws operating in their area.
 In some areas, certain wastes must be tracked.

-A Hierarchy of Controls seems to be common - the user should investigate:

-- Reduction

-- Reuse

-- Recycling

-- Disposal (if all else fails)

-Product / Packaging disposal

-This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
+A Hierarchy of Controls seems to be common - the user should investigate: Reduction Reuse Recycling Disposal (if all else fails) This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
 If it has been contaminated, it may be possible to reclaim the product by filtration, distillation or some other means.
 Shelf life considerations should also be applied in making decisions of this type.
 Note that properties of a material may change in use, and recycling or reuse may not always be appropriate.

-- DO NOT allow wash water from cleaning or process equipment to enter drains - It may be necessary to collect all wash water for treatment before disposal. - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - Recycle wherever possible or consult manufacturer for recycling options. - Consult State Land Waste Authority for disposal. - Bury or incinerate residue at an approved site. - ▶ Recycle containers if possible, or dispose of in an authorised landfill.
+D NOT allow wash water from cleaning or process equipment to enter drains.
+It may be necessary to collect all wash water for treatment before disposal.
+In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
+Where in doubt contact the responsible authority.
+Recycle wherever possible or consult manufacturer for recycling options.
+Consult State Land Waste Authority for disposal.
+Bury or incinerate residue at an approved site.
+Recycle containers if possible, or dispose of in an authorised landfill.

-SECTION 14 TRANSPORT INFORMATION
+SECTION 14 Transport information

 Labels Required

-Marine Pollutant NO Not Applicable HAZCHEM Not Applicable
+Marine Pollutant NO

+HAZCHEM Not Applicable